ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ### Identifying your Ark Wallet Address

 Your Ark Wallet address is presented to you at the top of the client, under 'Address' and to the right of the *Copy* icon.
 This address is 100% unique to your wallet.
-You will need this address in the future to send Ark to your wallet.
+You will need this address in the future to send ARK to your wallet.
 You can automatically copy is by simply clicking on it.

 ![Ark-address](./assets/how-to-use-the-desktop-wallet/Ark-address.png)

 ___

-## Sending Ark to your Ark Wallet (*from an exchange*)
+## Sending ARK to your Ark Wallet (*from an exchange*)

-Your Ark Wallet stores your Ark for you.
+Your Ark Wallet stores your ARK for you.
 In order to interface with Ark you need to add some to your wallet.

-1. First you will need to buy some Ark, which is available across many exchanges today and growing regularly.
+1. First you will need to buy some ARK, which is available across many exchanges today and growing regularly.
 You can find a list of exchanges here: [https://ark.io/exchanges](https://ark.io/exchanges)

-2. Once you've purchased some Ark via an exchange you will be ready to send your Ark to your Ark Wallet.
+2. Once you've purchased some ARK via an exchange you will be ready to send your ARK to your Ark Wallet.

 ![Pro-tip](./assets/how-to-use-the-desktop-wallet/Pro-tip.png)